<Altar design I clung to for

 This is a smaller variation of my main altar.

 Now is the time to start looking for new items.
 Sometimes you will have an empty space on your altar for quite awhile while you wait for the new items to come into your life.
 Chances are though, you have things that you acquired because they “called out to you”.
 You may not have known what you would do with the item but now you have an opportunity to add it to your altar.
 Cleanse and charge each item as you normally would.

 Placement is different for everyone.
 Some set up their altars based on the directions of the elements, others are looking for balance with their items.
 Set up your altar whichever way makes the most sense for you and your practice..

 You may end up shuffling things around the first few weeks to get things just right.
 Also, now that you have opened yourself up to new things, new tools, crystals and other items may come into your life.
 Keep an open mind and things will fall into place.

-The most important things, in my opinion, is to design your altar and choose items that are easy to keep clean.
+In my opinion, it is an important consideration to design your altar and choose items that are easy to keep clean.
 Dust breeds negative and stagnant energy and we do not want this on our altars.
-Weekly dusting is so important, so don’t bite off more than you can chew.
+Weekly dusting is important, so don’t bite off more than you can chew.

 Working with our altars regularly keeps us connected and open.
 The more time you spend with your altar the more energy it retains making it a very powerful and sacred space.